ninyanin/McHacks-9/README.md

 Choose Me a Movie is a simple website that helps you decide on a movie to watch through a series of questions hand-picked to ensure our users' satisfaction.
 The site has many advanced features, including a button to return to the previous question and an option for additional recommendations based on the same criteria.

-Launch front-end\welcome page.html to start!
+Launch "front-end\welcome page.html" to start!